Chapter 6: Introduction to Class Templates in C++

 …

 As you can see in the copy assignment operator’s declaration, we first declare the return type.
 The return type of the copy assignment operator is a non-constant reference of the class template.
 The return type is followed by the keyword operator and then the assignment operator (=) itself.
-The argument list is specified within brackets, like a function.
-The copy assignment operator has only one argument, a const type reference of the template class.
-Next, we have to define the copy assignment operator.
+The argument list is specified within brackets.
+The copy assignment operator has only one argument: a const type reference of the template class.
 In the next section, we will see how we can define the copy assignment operator.

 Defining copy assignment operator of a class template

 Defining the copy assignment operator of the template class MyStore<T> begins with the keyword template followed by the template type parameter specification.
-Imagine the copy assignment operator as a member function whose name consists of the keyword operator followed by the assignment operator (=) itself and the return value is a reference to the template class i.e. MyStore<T>&.
-Let us see the definition of the copy assignment operator in the following code listing:
+Think of the copy assignment operator as a member function whose name consists of the keyword operator followed by the assignment operator (=) itself, and whose return value is a reference to the template class, i.e. MyStore<T>&:

 template<typename T>